 - BPP Professional Education (Leeds, London and Manchester)

-- Central Law Training Ltd (Birmingham, Leeds, London and Manchester)
+- Central Law Training Ltd (Birmingham, Leeds, London, Manchester and Newcastle)

 - MBL Seminars Ltd (Birmingham, Bristol, Cardiff, London, Manchester and Newcastle)

 - SM Lecturing

 You should submit your application within six months of successfully completing the training.